oliversong/fortnight/README.md

-# Project Caberdemo
+# Fortnight

-Meteor version of demoknight
+Codename: caber-demo, the Meteor version of Project Demoknight.
+Fortnight is a scoped, heatmapping, load-balancing todo list.

 # TODO

 ## Bugs
-* Weekend Autoplan: Big projects monday aren't spread out appropriately
-* Autoplan doesn't split big projects correctly at all
-* Autoplan shouldn't fill in plans for days that have already elapsed
+* Fix autoplan

-## v1.0 release milestone
+## v1.1 release milestone
-* Line up days (convert to tables?) - shit, this might actually take javascript...
-* Fine heatmapping intervals
-* Move back and forward weeks
-* Print mode
-* Design
 * Improve estimation parsing
 * Email schedules for the day, special Sunday reminder

-## v1.1 release milestone
+* Drag plans between days
+* Drag tasks between days

+## Nice to have
 * Long term tasks

-## Nice to have
 * Email reminders for big projects next week

-* Different ways of manipulating plans (put on different days, split, etc)
+## For consideration
 * Autoplan Preferences (weekends heavy, frontload, backload)?
-* Drag tasks between days
-* Google calendar availability autoplan integration
-* iCal availability autoplan integration

-## For consideration
 * Specific different work times for plans? , OR, let user customize how much each plan should be?
 * Show amount of time each plan represents?
 * Alternatively, let users specify the number of free hours you have per day?